 Besides its enormous cultural heritage, Sevilla has a modern and developed economy based on several sectors.
 After industry, other sectors have developed over the years, namely trade, services, technology, as well as tourism which is now one of the region's main economic pillars.
 Sevilla also has an extensive transport network and an inland port, which is an important freight centre.

 In recent years, Sevilla's authorities have stepped up efforts to further promote the tourism sector.
 The city owes part of its fame to events such as conferences, fairs, etc..
 Sevilla also hosts major industrial and technological zones, including the Parque Tecnológico Sevilla Científico Tecnopolis, whose aim is to promote research and technology development and the Parque Tecnológico y Aeronáutico Aeropolis, which is dedicated to aerospace.
 The city has put great effort in developing its status as a research centre in the fields of new technologies, telecommunications, biotechnology, environment and renewable energy.

 On the other hand, the University of Seville and the University Pablo de Olavide welcome thousands of Spanish, European and international students each year.

-For better chances of finding a job in Sevilla as per your profile, consider sending spontaneous job applications to big firms operating there.
 To date, you are more likely to be hired in the services and tourism sectors.
 Besides agriculture and fisheries, vacancies are available in other fields as well.

-Find a job
+Finding a job in Sevilla

 Job offers in Sevilla are available on general and specialized websites as well as in classified ads in local newspapers.
 You might as well register with a recruitment agency if you are already there.
+For better chances of finding a job in Sevilla as per your profile, consider sending spontaneous job applications to big firms operating there.